6123 SCOUT TRAIL

 Robert Hopper, Director

 The highest rank in the Boy Scouts of America is Eagle Scout.
 The Mid-Iowa Council awards nearly 160 of this prestigious award a year in the 27 county area the council serves.
 This represents nearly 19,717 hours of community service.
-In addition Cub Scout packs, Boy Scout troops and Venturing Crews provide an additional 50,000 hours of community service.
+In addition Cub Scout packs, Boy Scout troops, and Venturing Crews provide an additional 50,000 hours of community service.

 Through a variety of practical experiences, young people are afforded the opportunity to learn about teamwork and leadership.
-No matter whether these young people were followers or leaders, almost always it meant working with others.
+No matter whether these young people were followers or leaders, it almost always meant working with others.

 Positive Role Models: